ChrisKeefe/685Rust/notes.md

 - `cargo fix` has the ability to lint and/or update legacy projects to current edition
 - `cargo clean` removes the `target` directory

+## Crates

+- crates must have unique name, defined in `Cargo.toml` under `[package]` `name = "my_crate_name"`
+- A license is required, description may be required too?
+- Published crates are _permanent_!
+This protects software that uses your crate as a dependency.
+- _The Book_ mentions using semVer.
+Is this required?
+If so, cool?
+- `cargo yank` will prevent new projects from depending on a version of your project.
+Existing dependencies will still be supported.

+## Workspaces

+- a set of packages that share one `Cargo.lock` and output directory.
+- Create a `Cargo.toml` with a `[workspace]` header that lists member packages: `members = ["package1", "package2"]`
+- `cargo new package1` etc to create the packages in our workspace

 ## Documentation

 - `rustup doc` builds and opens Rust documentation locally